Zsirnight/Rbx-Fps-Unlocker-MacOs/README.md

 #Installation
 - Simple installation
+- Go to release
-- Install python
+- Install the zip file
+- Unzip it
-- Download the Unlocker.py file
+- Run the Unlocker(Executable File)
-- Run it | using terminal or secondary clicking on the file and selecting open with (Python launcher) or whatever you want.
-- Go through the program instructions
+- Go through the questions
-- Run roblox
+- Run roblox(make sure its closed before the prompt)
-- Ez
+- Your fps cap has now been changed